RaymoZou/Project-B/README.md

 # Project B
-- 2D pixel-style platformer prototype

-## Objective & Mechanics
-The objective of the game is to complete the level as fast as possible while dodging deadly obstacle.
+- 2D pixel-style platformer where players race against each other to complete the level the fastest while avoiding deadly obstacles.

 ## Controls
-- WASD to move
+- WASD to Move
+- Space to Jump
+- Left Shift to Dash
+- F to restart the level
+- Esc to return to the title screen

+### Controller
+- Left Joystick to Move
-- SPACE to jump
+- A to Jump
-- LEFT SHIFT to dash
+- X to Dash

 ## Additional Information
-- Unity version 2021.3.2f1
+- Unity version 2021.3.41f1

-## Version v1.0.0-alpha
-- Features a tutorial level that teaches basic player controls and game mechanics